KyleAMathews/blog/content/2008-11-02---knight-news-challenge-application-improve-memetracker-and-content-recommendation-eng/index.md

 ### What experience do you or your organization have to successfully develop this project?

-I was a Google Summer of Code student this past summer where I wrote the Memetracker module.
-You can read my proposal here:
+I was a [Google Summer of Code student](/drupal-memetracker-module-my-google-summer-of-code-application) this past summer where I wrote the Memetracker module.

-/drupal-memetracker-module-my-google-summer-of-code-application

 I traveled to Drupalcon in Hungary and presented there on the Memetracker module and on content filtering in general.
 The session and Q&A can be viewed here: